DiFFrenZZ-Org/berlin-kiez-talk/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Troubleshooting RLS errors

+When sending chat messages, the application relies on Supabase row level security (RLS) policies.
+If a message fails to send due to an RLS violation, check that the user is recorded in the `chat_participants` table for the room they are trying to message in.
+This is the most common cause of RLS errors.